OUR LOGO

-There is a great hunger for deeper faith, for purer enlightenment, for greater virtue, for sharper reason, and for good ideas.
-In other words, a hunger for truth.
+And yet a hunger for deeper faith, for purer enlightenment, for greater virtue, for sharper reason, and for good ideas persists.
+In other words, a hunger to be rapt in Beauty.
+It is this hunger that alone can build and sustain Civilization, in which men and women know and pursue their eternal purpose.
+All else is dystopia.

 The term “postil” comes from the first “Renaissance,” which defined the Carolingian Age (in the ninth century AD).

 During this time, it was common practice to leave marginal notes and comments beside passages of Scripture.
 This marginalia came to be known as “postils,” and this method of commentary later expanded into homilies and sermons, which were also known as “postillations.”
-Of course, such notes were not only comments but also reflections upon ideas that were essential to life.
+Of course, such notes were not only comments but also reflections upon ideas that were essential to the life of the soul and of the mind.
 The word itself is likely a contraction of the Latin phrase, post illa verba textus (“after those words of the text”).

 Thus, The Postil Magazine stands both as comment on the ways of the world and as a gloss to the building of Christendom.

 The Postil Magazine happily accepts pseudonymous submissions, as well as credited ones.
-Sometimes anonymity is needed to make the job a little easier.
-In fact, many of our writers hail from academia where they cannot openly express their views for fear of censor, or even peril to their jobs.
+Sometimes anonymity is needed.
+In fact, many of our writers hail from academia where they cannot openly express their views for fear of the censor, or even peril to their jobs.
 Of course, the ideas and opinions expressed are those of the authors and do not necessarily reflect those of The Postil Magazine.

 You are welcome to pitch us an idea for an article via our contact page.